All about feeding

 Pollen, to which bees add nectar, glandular secretions, and lactic acid bacteria, undergoes fermentation by lactic acid bacteria to form bee bread.

 These lactic acid bacteria are present in the bees’ intestinal flora.
-They are inoculated when bees mix pollen with nectar from their crop and with saliva to agglomerate it, and later to eliminate air bubbles in the cells when it is stored.
+They are inoculated when bees mix pollen with nectar from their crop and with saliva to agglomerate it, and later to remove air bubbles in the cells when it is stored.

-The introduced bacteria will enable:
+The bacteria introduced will allow:

 - a reduction in the content of non-acidophilic pathogenic bacteria and fungi (Ascosphaera, etc.) thanks to the action of lactic acid bacteria (Čeksterytė, 2012), which produce lactic acid, lowering the pH of bee bread